sphericalcylinder/MetalCompute/docs/mainpage.md

 mybuffer = {0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7, 0.8, 0.9, 1.0};
 ```

-If you try to assign a vector that doesn't match the length of the buffer, it will throw an invalid argument error.
-The same
+If you try to assign a vector that doesn't match the length of the buffer, it will throw a BufferSizeError.
+Similarly,
-happens when you try to assign an index that's out of range.
+when you try to assign an index that's out of range, it will throw a BufferIndexError.

 To get data from the buffer, you can use MTLCompute::Buffer::getData() method or the slice operator: